-Benefits of capitalism
+Benefits of Capitalism

-The main benefit of capital is that it provides a strong incentive and motivation to produce, grow, innovate, improve and move forward in a positive way.
-Those who believe in a free market system argue that free markets and competition result in superior businesses and thus better products and services.
+The main benefit of capital is that it provides a strong incentive and motivation to produce, grow, innovate, improve, and move forward in a positive way.
+Those who believe in a free market system argue that free markets and competition result in superior businesses and, thus, better products and services.
 These motivators for business operations and benefits for consumers combine to form a positive feedback loop or virtuous cycle where consumers spend more money and companies innovate more.

 In addition to the above, the capitalist system lets the market decide how to allocate resources.
-This means capital, labor, and natural resources are distributed where they can make the biggest impact (profit) and thus, the economy becomes self-organizing.
+This means capital, labor, and natural resources are distributed where they can make the biggest impact (profit) and, thus, the economy becomes self-organizing.

-Drawbacks of capitalism
+Drawbacks of Capitalism

 Some argue that there is an opportunity for corruption in the system and it unfairly tilts the scales.
-For example, donations and lobbying to politicians can influence laws in favor of specific business owners and provides them with a competitive advantage over others with capital but without political influence.
+For example, donations and lobbying to politicians can influence laws in favor of specific business owners and provide them with a competitive advantage over others with capital but without political influence.